jtharel/ReadBTLEHandles/README.md

 # ReadBTLEHandles
 Read all handles on a BTLE device

-read_all_handles.py is a Python script that utilizes the excellent gatttool utility to read all handles on a Bluetooth Low Energy (BTLE) device and automatically convert the hex values to ascii.
+read_all_handles.py is a Python script that utilizes the excellent gatttool utility to read all handles on a Bluetooth Low Energy (BTLE) device and automatically converts the hex values to ascii.

 Read_all_handles.sh is a Bash script that does the same as the Python script.